 Furnish signal heads with required mounting hardware.
 Furnish signal face orientation to traffic by serrated rings or other devices on housing sections and mounting hardware.
 Permit adjustment in increments not greater than 5 degrees of rotation and not affected by wind gusts when locked.
 Furnish galvanized steel or aluminum spacers and drop pipes 1 1/2 inches (38 mm) in diameter.
 Ensure that disconnect hangers have at least twelve terminals unless a greater number is required.

-Paint signal external surfaces with yellow enamel paint, Color 13655, Federal Standard 595 or as specified in the plans.
+Paint signal external surfaces with yellow enamel paint, Color 13655, Federal Standard 595 or gloss black to closely agree with Federal Standard 595, Color 13655 or Color 17038, as specified in the plans.
 Paint interior surfaces of visors flat black.

 Furnish materials according to the Department’s Qualified Products List (QPL).